Cultural Ceremonies and Services

 Robyn Hazard RSW, MSW

-As an aboriginal growing up both on and off reserve and a second generation residential school survivor, Robyn's unique perspective led her to choose a career path that would allow her to give back to aboriginal communities.
-She has been with Alsusuti for 6 years now, providing counselling to our aboriginal clients.
+Growing up both on and off reserve and being a second generation residential school survivor has given Robyn a unique perspective that allows her to connect well with her clients.
+She has been with Alsusuti for almost 7 years now, providing mental health services to our Indigenous clients.
 Holding a Masters of Social Work degree Robyn has years of work experience in many facets of human services from counselling and family supports to child protection and adult special needs.
 Her varied experiences have only enhanced her counselling abilities.

 Brenda Gear MSW.
 RSW

 Brenda's experience in remote Indigenous communities in Labrador and Nunavut provides decades of practical responses in areas of domestic violence, child welfare, mental health and addictions, with a high emphasis on community consultation.
 These front line experiences have helped shape Brenda's passion for influencing social work service delivery in the context and principle of cultural meaning.